Anthony Bennett (basketball): College career

 During the 2012–13 UNLV Runnin' Rebels basketball season, Bennett played 35 games.
 While mostly starting at power forward, he would occasionally play small forward.
 He averaged 16.1 points and 8.1 rebounds a game despite only averaging 27.1 minutes a game due to injury.
 He shot 53.3% from the field overall and 37.5% from three-point range.
 He was extremely efficient in college, averaging a PER of 28.3.
 Halfway through the season, Bennett was plagued with a shoulder injury.
 His minutes were cut to allow him to rest and he even came off the bench in a few games.
 UNLV received an at-large berth to the NCAA tournament and lost in the Round of 64 to California.

 In April 2013, Bennett declared for the NBA draft, foregoing his final three years of college eligibility.
 In May 2013, he underwent elective surgery for sleep apnea and asthma.

 Professional career

 Cleveland Cavaliers (2013–2014)

-Bennett was one of thirteen players invited to the green room for the 2013 NBA draft, meaning he was expected to be chosen as a top lottery pick.
-He was selected first overall by the Cleveland Cavaliers, making him the first Canadian ever to be selected first overall in an NBA draft.
+Bennett was one of thirteen players invited to the green room for the 2013 NBA draft, meaning he was expected to be chosen as a lottery pick.
+In what CBC described as "a stunning turn of events that surprised even" Bennett, he was selected first overall by the Cleveland Cavaliers, making him the first Canadian ever to be selected first overall in an NBA draft.
+He told the media that "I didn't really have any idea who's going No. 1 or who was going No. 2.
+I heard everything was up for grabs.
+But I'm just really happy, glad that I have this opportunity, and I've just got to thank God for everything."

 On August 20, 2013, Bennett signed a 2-year, $10.9 million rookie scale contract with the Cleveland Cavaliers.
 After producing multiple mediocre performances to begin his rookie season, he was ranked by some as one of the worst first overall picks in recent memory.
 He did not score a field goal until his fifth NBA game, and missed his first 16 shot attempts in 43 minutes of playing time.